-Thefiery Boston lobster and seafood with mala spicy tomato broth ($428) is cooked right in front of you.
-I have a feeling some people might get squirmy watching the seafood move and cook in front of their eyes, but it illustrates that the Drunken Pot lives up to serving their freshest catch and bringing it directly to your table.
-The soup base itself is mild and more aromatic than anything, bubbling away while you cook and add your other ingredients.
-An array of sauces and garnishes are served so you can create your custom dipping sauce while eating your cooked food.
+The fiery Boston lobster and seafood with mala spicy tomato broth ($428) is cooked right in front of you.
+I have a feeling some people might get squirmy watching the seafood move and cook right in front of their eyes, but it illustrates that The Drunken Pot lives up to serving its freshest catches.
+The soup base itself is mild and more aromatic than anything, bubbling away while you add and cook your other ingredients.
+An array of condiments and garnishes are served so that you can create your own custom dipping sauce.

-The ingredients came out quickly and the servers left us to enjoy dipping our raw ingredients into the boiling soup base to stew.
-We began cooking all the meat, beginning with the deep-fried homemade bean curd and seaweed rolls ($58) soft and savoury, these cooked in seconds, as well as the thin strips of hanging premium sliced angus beef short rib (small, $188) which were tender and decadent with a slight kick from the broth.
+The ingredients came out quickly, and the servers left us to enjoy dipping our raw ingredients into the boiling soup base to stew.
+We began with the deep-fried homemade bean curd and seaweed rolls ($58).
+Soft and savoury, these cooked in seconds.
+Then came the thin strips of hanging premium sliced Angus beef short rib ($188 for small), which were tender and decadent, with a slight kick from the broth.

-The vegetable platter ($68) was spotless, fresh, and neatly placed.
-A meal without this and the fresh handmade egg noodles ($58) would be completely off kilter.
-We ate this at the end of our dinner as it takes longer to cook.
+The vegetable platter ($68) was spotless – fresh and neatly placed.
+A meal without this and the handmade egg noodles ($58) would be completely off-kilter.
+We ate the noodles at the end of our meal because they take longer to cook.

-Most of the new summer dishes served were desserts.
-Deep-fried durian pop ($88), deep-fried ice cream (5 pieces for $88), and coconut ice cream ($88) were served and were a heavy way to end a big hotpot dinner.
-The coconut ice cream was our favourite of all the desserts with pieces of young coconut intertwined.
+There are many new summer desserts.
+Deep-fried durian pops ($88), deep-fried ice cream ($88 for 5) and coconut ice cream ($88) were a heavy way to end a big hotpot dinner.
+The refreshing coconut ice cream was our favourite of all the desserts with its pieces of young coconut.

-This is the second time I’ve been to the Drunken Pot and I’m always impressed with the quality of the ingredients and soup bases.
-The menu presents a large variety of dishes to choose from and the restaurant's service is fast.
+This is the second time I’ve been to The Drunken Pot, and I remain impressed with the quality of the ingredients and soup bases.
+The menu presents a large variety of dishes to choose from, and the service is fast and efficient.
 Generally, the food is affordable and great for large groups, as well as being family friendly.
-I recommend trying the spicy hotpot, which is mild and can be handled by even the most spicy-sensitive palettes.
-If you like durian, they do a great job incorporating the Asian fruit into both savoury and sweet dishes.
+I recommend trying the spicy hotpot, which is mild and can be handled by even the most spice-sensitive palates.
+And if you like durian, they do a great job incorporating the pungent Asian fruit into both savoury and sweet dishes.